- We are committed to safeguarding the privacy of our website visitors.

 Retaining & deleting personal data

-- This Section 4 sets out our data retention policies & procedure, which are designed to help ensure that we comply with our legal obligations in relation to the retention & deletion of personal data.
+- Section 4 sets out our data retention policies & procedure, which are designed to help ensure that we comply with our legal obligations concerning the retention & deletion of personal data.

 - Personal data that we process for any purpose or purposes shall not be kept for longer than is necessary for that purpose or those purposes.

-- We will retain your personal data as follows:
+- We will retain your data as follows:

 - Name, address, telephone number & email address will be retained for a minimum period of 3 years following the submission of data, & for a maximum period of 6 years following the date of your last booking enquiry.

-- In some cases it is not possible for us to specify in advance the periods for which your personal data will be retained.
+- In some cases, we can't specify in advance the periods for which your data will be retained.
 In such cases, we will determine the period of retention based on the following criteria:

 - the period of retention of your date of birth & if applicable, passport details will be determined based on the end date of the tour where such data is required.

-- Notwithstanding the other provisions of this Section 4, we may retain your personal data where such retention is necessary for compliance with a legal obligation to which we are subject, or in order to protect your vital interests or the vital interests of another natural person.
+- Notwithstanding the other provisions of this Section 4, we may retain your data where such retention is necessary for compliance with a legal obligation to which we are subject, or to protect your vital interests or the vital interests of another natural person.

 - We may update this policy from time to time by publishing a new version on our website.